The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Non-neutral, complex plasmas. Coulomb systems. Examples and discussion

 \subsection{Strongly-coupled Coulomb systems.
 OCPs revisited.}

-Since the beginning of the 1980s strongly coupled and non-neutral plasma systems confined in Paul and Penning traps have been the subject of a vivid scientific interest \cite{Ichi82, Boll84, Dub99, Wine88, Boll90a, Brew87, Totsu87, Ichi87, Dub88, Gil88, Boll90b, Dub90}, due to their intriguing properties and wide area of applications.
+Since the 1980s, strongly coupled and non-neutral plasma systems confined in Paul and Penning traps are the subject of an intense scientific interest \cite{Ichi82, Boll84, Dub99, Wine88, Boll90a, Brew87, Totsu87, Ichi87, Dub88, Gil88, Boll90b, Dub90, Dub16a}, because of their intriguing properties and wide area of applications.

 A review on strongly coupled plasma physics and high-energy density matter is Ref. \cite{Muri04}, which focuses on OCPs and the physical mechanisms associated to these particular type of plasmas.
-Examples supplied such as white dwarfs, trapped laser-cooled ions and dusty plasmas \cite{Piel17, Piel08} better emphasize the wide area of applications and explain the vivid interest towards investigating strongly coupled plasmas.
-The kinetic theory for strongly coupled Coulomb systems based on a density-functional theory (DFT) approach, namely the Kubo-Greenwood model, is presented in \cite{Dufty18}.
+Examples supplied such as white dwarfs, trapped laser-cooled ions, and dusty plasmas \cite{Piel17, Piel08}, better emphasize the wide area of applications and explain the huge interest towards investigating strongly coupled plasmas.
+As established in \cite{Dufty18} the kinetic theory for strongly coupled Coulomb systems is based on a density-functional theory (DFT) approach, namely the Kubo-Greenwood model.

-A strongly coupled non-neutral $^9$Be$^+$ ion plasma with a coupling parameter of approximately 100 or greater is reported in \cite{Brew87}.
+Ref. \cite{Brew87} reports on a strongly coupled non-neutral $^9$Be$^+$ ion plasma with a coupling parameter of approximately 100 or greater.
 The ions are confined in a Penning trap, then laser cooled.
-Measurements were performed with respect to the plasma shape, rotation frequency, density and temperature.
-Among the most remarkable works on strongly-correlated non-neutral plasmas are the papers of Dubin and O'Neil \cite{Dub99, Dub88, Dub90}.
-We also mention the book of Fortov {\em et al} \cite{Fort06a} which explores the physics of strongly coupled plasmas.
-A new frontier in the study of neutral plasmas are the ultracold neutral plasmas \cite{Kil05, Kil07, Rong09, Kil10, Shuk10, Lyon15, Muri15}.
+Measurements are performed with respect to the plasma shape, rotation frequency, density and temperature.
+Among the most remarkable works on strongly-correlated non-neutral plasmas are the papers of Dubin and O'Neil \cite{Dub99, Dub88, Dub90, Dub16a, Dub16b}.
+We also mention the work of Fortov {\em et al} \cite{Fort06a} which explores the physics of strongly coupled plasmas.
+A new frontier in the study of neutral plasmas are considered to be the ultracold neutral plasmas \cite{Kil05, Kil07, Rong09, Shuk10, Lyon15, Muri15}.

 Dust particles confined in an electrodynamic trap experience a large number of forces.
-The prevailing forces acting upon the micrometer sized particles of interest are the a.c. trapping field (whose outcome is the ponderomotive force caused by particle motion within a strongly nonlinear electric field) and gravity.
+The prevailing forces acting upon the micrometer sized particles of interest are the a.c. trapping field (whose outcome is the ponderomotive force caused by particle motion in a strongly nonlinear electric field) and gravity.
 The gravitational force can be expressed as \cite{Fort10a}

-where $\mathbf{g}$ stands for the gravitational acceleration, $m$ represents the dust mass, $a$ is the dust particle radius and $\rho_d$ corresponds to the dust particle density.
+where $\mathbf{g}$ stands for the gravitational acceleration, $m$ represents the particle mass, $a$ is the dust particle radius and $\rho_d$ corresponds to the dust particle density.
 The electric field yields a force